gtk-rs/gtk4-rs/book/src/settings.md

 # Settings

-We have now learned multiple ways to handle state.
+We have now learned multiple ways to handle states.
 However, every time we close the application all of it is gone.
-Let's learn how to use `GSettings` by storing the state of a [`Switch`](https://gtk-rs.org/gtk4-rs/gtk4/struct.Switch.html) in it.
+Let us learn how to use `GSettings` by storing the state of a [`Switch`](https://gtk-rs.org/gtk4-rs/gtk4/struct.Switch.html) in it.

 <div style="text-align:center"><img src="img/settings_buttons.png" /></div>